Fluffy keto chocolate cupcakes are made with coconut flour and frosted with a generous amount of creamy, delicious peanut butter frosting.

 How to make the peanut butter frosting

 The peanut butter frosting is creamy and decadent, and you get quite a bit of it on each cupcake!
-Another good frosting is this Greek yogurt frosting, but I like the peanut butter frosting better with these cupcakes.
+Another good frosting is this Greek yogurt frosting, and this basic vanilla keto cream cheese frosting is excellent.
+But I really like the peanut butter frosting with these cupcakes.

 I make the frosting with PB2 (powdered peanut butter), which I buy at Whole Foods and is also widely available online.
 While I believe that real peanut butter is a slightly better choice, it’s the ease of blending the PB2 into the frosting that makes me choose it in this recipe.

-I made these keto chocolate cupcakes with peanut butter frosting for my husband’s birthday.
+The first time I made these cupcakes, it was for my husband’s birthday.
 He loves the combination of chocolate and peanut butter.
 It’s his favorite.
 Back in his high carb days, his favorite candy was Reese’s Peanut Butter Cups.
 These days, he loves my healthy, keto peanut butter bars.

 How to sweeten keto chocolate cupcakes

 I sweeten these cupcakes with stevia glycerite (product link provided below in the recipe card).
 I like this sweetener, because it nearly eliminates the bitter aftertaste typical to stevia, and because I believe that stevia is the healthiest non-nutritive sweetener.
 The amount of stevia I use is equal to 1/2 cup of sugar.
 You can experiment with a granulated sweetener if you wish and see if it works.